almadoro/react-just/README.md

 ## Getting Started

 > [!IMPORTANT]
-> 🚧 ReactJust is in **early development**.
+> 🚧 React Just is in **early development**.
 APIs may change and some features (like `'use server'` support) are still in progress.

-If you're interested in using ReactJust, follow the guide [here](https://reactjust.dev).
+If you're interested in using React Just, follow the guide [here](https://reactjust.dev).
 If you're interested in the code, keep reading.

 ## Packages